A Child-Safe School

 The internet has a wealth of resources for students and parents to access information to support these ideals.

-Information for parents, guardians and others in the Lavalla Catholic College community
+Information for parents, carers and others in the Lavalla Catholic College community

-Our staff has a thorough knowledge of our Child Protection Policies which are integral to ensuring that the young people in our care always feel safe.
+Our staff have a thorough knowledge of our Child Safeguarding Policies which are integral to ensuring that the young people in our care always feel safe.

-We always encourage children who are struggling emotionally to discuss their concerns with parents or guardians or other primary carers.
+We always encourage children who are struggling emotionally to discuss their concerns with parents or carers.
 In addition, we encourage parents and carers to help their children become familiar with available resources if they need someone different to speak to.

-As the people who know their children best, we rely on parents’ and guardians’ knowledge to help support our work with them and welcome contact from them at significant times of concern, but also when things simply don’t feel right.
-The first point of call will usually be pastoral care teachers, but if the matter is particularly serious or sensitive, contact should be made with the Campus Welfare and Wellbeing Leaders who will access other resources for support as necessary.
+As the people who know their children best, we rely on parents’ and carers’ knowledge to help support our work with them and welcome contact from them at significant times of concern, but also when things simply don’t feel right.
+The first point of call will usually be homeroom teachers, but if the matter is particularly serious or sensitive, contact should be made with the Campus Head of Wellbeing or Child Safeguarding Officer who will access other resources for support as necessary.